Muizzyranking/dot-files/README.md

 - [ ] Improve installation script
 - [x] SDDM theme
-- [ ] Switch from oh my zsh to zinit
+- [ ] Remove oh-my-zsh and use zsh plugins only
-- [ ] Write simple oh my posh theme
+- [ ] Change from powerlevel10k to ohMyPost
 - [x] Change gtk theme